aral/ar.al-site/content/2018/07/10/dell-xps-13-day-1/index.md

 In other words, there were convenient bridges for me to walk over; I didn't have to brave the rough seas to get to the other side.

-Switching would have been much harder to do so if I hadn't already made a concscious decision to wean myself away from Microsoft's lock-in by moving to free and open and cross-platform tools earlier.
+Switching would have been much harder to do so if I hadn't already made a conscious decision to wean myself away from Microsoft's lock-in by moving to free and open and cross-platform tools earlier.
 Folks working in freedom technology and decentralisation would be remiss to ignore the importance of such bridges.
 Both the centralised world and the decentralised worlds exist today as separate islands.
 Bridges are exactly what we need to be building today to get people from the former to the latter.

 [^1]: I don't know whether this is a good thing or not.
-Iguess, like any other characteristic, it depends on what use it's put to.
+I guess, like any other characteristic, it depends on what use it's put to.
 I like to think I've been learning to put it to better use over time, as I evolve and grow as a human being.

 When it comes to the topic of computer platforms, being stubborn means that I spent way too much in Microsoft's walled garden and